GoogleChrome/web.dev/src/site/content/en/blog/aria-poison-or-antidote/index.md

 ## Addendum 2: What is ARIA most used for?

-Because ARIA can be used to replace or supplement small or large truths, it's kind of a generally useful thing for saying stuff that the screen reader cares about.
+Because ARIA can replace or supplement small or large truths, generally useful for saying stuff that the screen reader cares about.

 Here are some common uses of ARIA.